Autodesk-Forge/forge-digital-twin/README.md

 - Once completed, feed the URN as environment variable and run the sample

+## Features

+- Heatmaps (using the viewer's theming color API)
+- Annotations
+- Animations

 ## Support

 For support, please contact forge.help@autodesk.com.